 Ireland weather forecast for the weekend from Met Eireann

-The weather forecast for Ireland for the weekend is for it to be cold and wintry over the weekend.
-It will be more settled next week but will become very cold at night.
+The Ireland weather forecast for the weekend from Met Eireann is for it to be generally cool with a mix of bright spells and showers

-The weather forecast for Ireland for Saturday from Met Eireann is for a mixture of sunny spells and frequent showers on Saturday.
-The showers will be heavy at times and wintry on hills.
-Feeling cold with highest temperatures of 4 to 7 degrees in fresh to strong and gusty southwesterly winds, reaching gale force on north and west coasts.
+The weather forecast for Ireland for Saturday is for the day to start foggy with a Fog Warning in place until 10am.
+There will also be some frost and a risk of ice on roads overnight and into tomorrow morning.
+After that however, it will be a largely dry with some sunny spells and isolated showers.
+Winds will be light allowing fog to linger in places.
+Showers may become more frequent along southern coasts later in the day.
+Highest temperatures of 5 to 8 degrees.

-Cold with showers of rain or sleet, with some snow possible over high ground on Saturday night.
-A widespread frost with minimum temperatures of -3 to +1 degrees, coldest in the north.
-Winds mostly moderate southerly, but fresh to strong on the southern coast.
+Some showers on Saturday night in the west and north overnight but generally dry elsewhere and with some frost.
+Minimum temperatures of 0 to 4 degrees.

 Leave your comment